sheikhsadi899/Manual-Testing-Project-1/README.md

 ## 📁 Repository Contents
 - 📄 BUG REPORTS BY SHEIKH SADI (PDF)

-📎 Note
+## 📎 Note

-This project is created for learning and portfolio purposes, demonstrating practical manual testing skills, defect analysis, and structured reporting.
+This project is created for **learning and portfolio purposes**, demonstrating practical **manual testing skills, defect analysis, and structured reporting**. ng.